 Applications

-Aluminum wire mesh serves diverse functions.
+Aluminum wire mesh serves different functions.
 It can act as a protective screen for windows or vents in construction and architecture, offering a barrier against pests or debris without obstructing airflow.
 It’s also employed as fencing material or as protective guards for machinery.
 In arts and crafts, it offers a malleable medium for sculptures or decorative elements.
 In the industrial sector, wire mesh is utilized as a filter in automotive or manufacturing settings, separating particles from liquids or gases.

 Honeycomb Panels